 Q: Where Can I Find Out More about Tax Exemptions?

 A: For more information on tax exemptions and whether or not you are eligible, consult your tax advisor or the Department of Revenue for the states in the U.S., in which you conduct business.
-Please see a reference list of each's state's tax information here.
+A reference list of each's state's tax information can be found here.